 The size of your room also dictates the number of furniture pieces you can have in there.
-If you can comfortably fit a 5-seater, don’t try to squeeze in another 3-seater to try and get extra seating space.
-Instead, explore other options such as an ottoman, footstool, pouf or a sofa with removable cushions that can be used as extra floor seating.
+If you can comfortably fit a 5-seater sofa, don’t try to squeeze in another 3-seater to try and get extra seating space.
+Instead, explore other options such as an ottoman, footstool, pouffe or a sofa with removable cushions that can be used as extra floor seating.
 Whatever you do, don’t stuff your room!

 First off, ensure that the size of your table is proportional to your sofas and chairs.
-This stands true for coffee tables, side tables, as well as c-tables.
+This stands true for coffee tables and side tables.
 Next, make it easy to access your table by having it at arm’s length.
 Since it’ll ideally sit at the centre of your conversation area, someone shouldn’t have to bend too far down or stand to pick something from your table.

-If you have a small living room that might not comfortably fit a coffee table or a large room that makes it hard to share a coffee table, invest in c-tables.
-They have ample space for your meals, drinks or devices and you can easily move them around to different positions on your sofa.
-Side tables are also a great option since they can be placed beside your sofa.
+If you have a small living room that might not comfortably fit a coffee table or a large room that makes it hard to share a coffee table, invest in side tables.
+They are a great option since they can be placed beside your sofa.
 That reduces the pressure of everyone having to share one table.

 Ever been in a room where seats are so close together that when one person leaves, others have to stand or lift their legs to excuse them?
 It wasn’t a pretty scene, right?
 You can avoid having that in your house by leaving ample space between your furniture pieces so that it’s easy to walk in, out and around your sitting room.